research-software-directory/RSD-as-a-service/documentation/docs/01-users/01-online-demo.md

 If you would like to experiment with adding content to the RSD yourself, your can use our [online demo version at https://research-software.dev](https://research-software.dev).
 This online demo allows anyone to add software and projects using test accounts. __Please note that the data entered in this demo version is not curated in any way, and may be deleted at any time!__

-## Sign in with a random user name
+## Sign in with a random username

 To get access to the online demo, click on __"Sign in"__ at the top right.
 You will then get 4 options to sign in:

 ![image](img/demo-sign-in.webp)

 The most convenient way of signing in is using the __"Local account"__ option.
-This option only requires a user name to sign in.
+This option only requires a username to sign in.
 No password is needed.
-We suggest using random user name, unrelated to your actual name.
+We suggest using random username, unrelated to your actual name.

 ## Adding software and projects